CrosswaveOmega/NikkiBot/README.md

 9. **Natural Language Command Invocation:**  This bot is capable of invoking it's own Bot Commands through natural language, made easy with my GPT Function Calling Utility package.

-10. **Article Summarizaiton:** Summarize websites using a combination of mozilla/readability and the JSPyBridge library.
+10. **Article Summarizaiton:** Summarize websites using a combination of the JSPyBridge library; as well as the mozilla/readability, jsdom, and turndown npm packages.

 11. **More features to come!**: The bot is constantly being updated and new features will be added as they become available.